Beautiful Puerto Rico beach with turquoise waters at Isla Verde resort, famous cruise destination in San Juan, Caribbean

 Puerto Rican Cuisine

-Mofongo (mashed fried plantains with garlic, pork, seafood—signature dish, $12–$18), alcapurrias (fried fritters with meat, $2–$3), lechón asado (roasted pork, best at roadside lechoneras), pasteles (like tamales, $2–$3), tostones (fried plantains), arroz con gandules (rice with pigeon peas), pernil (roasted pork shoulder).
-Drinks: piña colada (invented at Barrachina in Old San Juan or Caribe Hilton—both claim credit, $8–$12), Medalla beer (local, light), Puerto Rican coffee (strong).
+Mofongo (mashed fried plantains with garlic, pork, seafood—signature dish, $12–$18), alcapurrias (fried fritters with meat, $2–$3.06), lechón asado (roasted pork, best at roadside lechoneras), pasteles (like tamales, $2–$3.06), tostones (fried plantains), arroz con gandules (rice with pigeon peas), pernil (roasted pork shoulder).
+Drinks: piña colada (claimed to be invented at either Barrachina in Old San Juan or Caribe Hilton—origin is disputed, $8.13–$12), Medalla beer (local, light), Puerto Rican coffee (strong).
 Best eats: La Alcapurria Quemá (Old San Juan, alcapurrias), Deaverdura (vegetarian mofongo), El Jibarito (traditional), Casita Miramar (upscale).
-Street kiosks in Luquillo (30 min east, 50+ food shacks, $5–$10 meals).
+Street kiosks in Luquillo (30 min east, 50+ food shacks, $5.07–$10 meals).
 Try everything—Puerto Rican food is flavorful blend of Spanish, African, Taíno influences.

 Rum & Nightlife